 Activation of the domestic hot water flow switch operates the motorised valve.
-Operation of the motorised valve mechanically diverts the primary water to the domestic heat exchanger in stand-by mode the diverter valve is already in DHW position.
-The pump is started simultaneously and with sufficient primary water pressure the fan starts which results in a voltage produced by the DAPS.
+Operation of the motorised valve mechanically diverts the primary water to the domestic heat exchanger.
+The pump and fan are started simultaneously which results in a changeover of the pressure differential switch.
 Once this action has been proven the gas valve will be energised and the electrode will start to spark.
 If a flame is detected during the ignition attempt time (8-12 seconds) the sparking will cease, the gas valve will remain energised and the appliance will produce hot water as described below.

 If a flame is not detected the appliance will go to lockout (failure to detect a flame during ignition attempt time).
-The gas valve will be de-energised and the sparking will stop.
-(See self diagnostic error codes)
+The gas valve will be de-energised and the sparking will stop (see self diagnostic error codes).